Joao4569/farm_fresh/README.md

 - After adding the increment and decrementing buttons to the various pages, I manually tested and adjusted their operation for the desired functionality.

 - Throughout the process of creating the shopping cart, the buttons for quantity adjustment of a product and the links for updating and removing items from the shopping cart, I extensively tested for the expected functionality and found all buttons, links and pricing functioned as I had envisioned.

+- After creating the success toast, I manually added a product to the cart and tested its operation.
+It worked as expected.
+ - Once the logic for different toasts allocated to different levels was in place, I also tested its functiionality by creating various toast allocations using my views in order to test its operation.
+All worked successfully.

 **Image Placeholder**